 ABOUT BURNETT MUSIC FOUNDATION

-Burnett Music Foundation purposely began in phases by creating four Jazz music centered businesses as its core programs over the last 15 years.
-At the heart of all BMF programming is the inherent synergy of building community, building educational opportunity, and building arts infrastructure in the Kansas City metropolitan area.
+Burnett Music Foundation purposely began in phases by creating four Jazz music-centered businesses as its core programs over the last 15 years.
+At the heart of all BMF programming is the inherent synergy of building community, building educational opportunities, and building arts infrastructure in the Kansas City metropolitan area (and ultimately beyond).

 See our work:

 o Artists Recording Collective – ARC Recording Label (https://ArtistsRecordingCollective.biz)

 o Bird Boot Camp (https://BirdBootCamp.org)